 As part of its nuclear nonproliferation mission, and in support of the American Medical Isotopes Production Act of 2012 (AMIPA), the Department of Energy’s National Nuclear Security Administration (DOE/NNSA) is working to develop a reliable and sustainable means of producing the life-saving medical isotope molybdenum-99 (Mo-99) without using highly enriched uranium (HEU).

-This program is part of the effort by NNSA’s Global Threat Reduction Initiative (GTRI) to develop and implement technologies to minimize and, to the extent possible, eliminate the civilian use of HEU, including in research reactors and isotope production facilities worldwide.
+This program is part of DOE/NNSA’s effort to develop and implement technologies to minimize and, to the extent possible, eliminate the civilian use of HEU, including in research reactors and isotope production facilities worldwide.

-GTRI’s objective is to accelerate the establishment of a reliable Mo-99 commercial supply network that avoids a single point-of-failure and does not use proliferation-sensitive HEU, an effort that requires strong cooperation among government and industry.
-As the United States currently imports the majority of its Mo-99 supply from subsidized, aging facilities abroad, most of which is produced with HEU, GTRI’s effort is aimed to ensure that this critical medical isotope is readily available for the American medical community, and produced in accordance with U.S. nuclear nonproliferation policy.
+DOE/NNSA’s objective is to accelerate the establishment of a reliable, commercial Mo-99 supply network that avoids a single point of failure and does not use proliferation-sensitive HEU, an effort that requires strong cooperation among government, industry, and the medical community.
+As the United States currently imports the majority of its Mo-99 supply from subsidized, aging facilities abroad, most of which is produced with HEU, DOE/NNSA’s effort is aimed to ensure that this important medical isotope is readily available to meet patient needs, and produced in accordance with U.S. nuclear nonproliferation policy.
 To further this critical effort:

 Other organizations in the United States are also working to develop the ability to produce non-HEU-based Mo-99.
 While independent of DOE/NNSA’s Mo-99 Program, these projects are complementary to domestic and international efforts to ensure a reliable supply of Mo-99 produced without HEU.
 These groups include, but are not limited to: